gabrielaride/gabrielaride/readme.md

 Electrical Engineering student at UERJ focused on Computer Systems.

-💻 Backend Developer interested in automation, intelligent systems and software engineering.
+💻 Interested in AI, Intelligent Systems, and Software Development.

-🤖 Exploring Artificial Intelligence and software development.

 ## 🛠️ Technical Skills